Ingeborg of Mecklenburg

-Ingeborg of Mecklenburg (1343/45 – 25 July 1395) was a daughter of Albert II, Duke of Mecklenburg and his wife, Euphemia of Sweden.
-Euphemia was a daughter of Ingeborg of Norway, who was the only legitimate child of King Haakon V of Norway.
-Thus, Ingeborg of Mecklenburg was Haakon V's great-granddaughter.
+Ingeborg of Mecklenburg (1343/45 – 25 July 1395) was a daughter of Albert II, Duke of Mecklenburg, and Euphemia of Sweden.
+Through her mother, she was a great-granddaughter of King Haakon V of Norway and a great-granddaughter of King Magnus Ladulås of Sweden.

-In 1360, she married Louis VI "the Roman" of Bavaria; she was his second wife.
-The marriage remained childless.
+In 1360, she married Louis VI "the Roman" of Bavaria, becoming his second wife.
+The marriage was childless.

 After Louis's death, she married Henry II, Count of Holstein-Rendsburg.
 They had at least four children: